watmin/cogere/README.md

 - Allow for use of preexisting key in --add-host (Allows for automated deploy hosts to be already keyed, will rekey on add)
 - Allow for hosts to added to groups on creation
 - Optionally use DNS if --ipaddr not provided with --add-host
+- Build tab completion file
+- Add verbosity to commands with no output (Add/Del Host/Group)